laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

 Recently I've been reading an interesting report on consciousness in artificial intelligence (AI) by Patrick Butlin ([Future of Humanity Institute](https://www.fhi.ox.ac.uk/)), Robert Long ([Center for AI Safety](https://www.safe.ai/)), et al. [[1]](https://arxiv.org/abs/2308.08708).

 In this report, the authors attempt to measure the consciousness of current AI systems by testing whether these systems have certain properties that are typically present in systems with consciousness.
-These properties, dubbed "indicator" properties, were extracted, by the authors, from leading neuroscientific theories of and ideas about consciousness.
+These properties, dubbed "indicator" properties, were extracted from leading neuroscientific theories of and ideas about consciousness.

 These indicator properties are present in systems with human or animal consciousness, but don't necessarily indicate consciousness.
 For example, while these properties may be present in humans, any one property isn't necessarily enough for consciousness, while some properties are much more telling of a conscious system than others.
 The authors, therefore, are careful to note that in order to test consciousness with these properties, one has to analyze not only the number of properties present in a given system, but also which properties are present in combination.